-- Academic Status Reports (ASRs) will be completed by staff, starting with the midterm of each quarter for any student with a grade in any class below C-, and for final semester grades. - Ineligibility will be for the remaining period of time in that quarter, starting on the Monday following the release of ASRs.
-Eligibility for all students will be checked every two weeks after midterm.
+- Academic Status Reports (ASRs) will be completed by staff, starting with the midterm of the first and third quarters and then every two weeks, for any student with a grade in any class below C-, and for final semester grades. - Ineligibility will be for two-week periods, starting on the Monday following the release of ASRs.
 If a student has raised his/her ASR grade(s) to passing at the two-week grade check, the student will immediately regain eligibility until the next grade check.
-Eligibility for the quarter will follow these same guidelines. - Eligibility at the end of a semester will be determined by the final semester grades.
-Semester grades will be checked as per lowa Department of Education requirements. - If a student fails a course at the end of a semester, they will be ineligible for 30 calendar days in the (next or present) sport in which they participate. - If a student participating in a non-athletic activity (i.e. band, choir, drama, speech, etc.) fails a course at the end of a semester, the participant is ineligible to participate in any competitive event sanctioned by the IHSMA or IHSSA and all public performances or competitions that are non-graded (event doesn't affect course GPA) for a period of 30 consecutive calendar days after grades are issued.

-- At the end of 2nd semester a contestant in interscholastic baseball or softball who receives a failing grade in any course for which credit is awarded is ineligible to dress for and compete in interscholastic baseball or softball for 30 calendar days following the issuing of grades. - The period of ineligibility will be considered served only if the student completes the season in which the time is served. - Managers are considered participants in the extracurricular activity for which they manage and have the same eligibility requirements.
+Eligibility for the rest of the semester will follow these same guidelines. - Eligibility at the end of a semester will be determined by the final semester grades.
+This includes college classes.
+Withdrawal from a college course after the approved drop time will result in an F on the student's Underwood High School transcript.
+Semester grades will be checked as per lowa Department of Education requirements. - If a student fails a course at the end of a semester, they will be ineligible for 30 calendar days in the (next or present) sport in which they participate. - If a student participating in a non-athletic activity (i.e. band, choir, drama, speech, etc.) fails a course at the end of a semester, the participant is ineligible to participate in any competitive event sanctioned by the IHSMA or IHSSA and all public performances or competitions that are non-graded (event doesn't affect course GPA) for a period of 30 consecutive calendar days after grades are issued. - At the end of 2nd semester a contestant in interscholastic baseball or softball who receives a failing grade in any course for which credit is awarded is ineligible to dress for and compete in interscholastic baseball or softball for 30 calendar days following the issuing of grades. - The period of ineligibility will be considered served only if the student completes the season in which the time is served. - Managers are considered participants in the extracurricular activity for which they manage and have the same eligibility requirements.
 During the ineligibility period, managers will be expected to perform managerial duties at practices but will not be allowed to perform the same duties at games/events and will not travel with the team.